felicitia/FrUITeR/index.md

 4. You should see `Wish.csv` in the 'shared_volume' folder you created in step 2.
 You can compare yours with our example [Wish.csv](https://github.com/felicitia/EventExtractor/blob/master/example_output/Wish.csv) to make sure it's correct.

-## How to Run Fidelity Evaluator and Utility Evaluator
+## Fidelity Evaluator and Utility Evaluator

 **Fidelity Evaluator** and **Utility Evaluator** are implemented in Python using [Jupyter Notebook](https://jupyter.org/).
 The source code is located on Github within TestAnalyzer project: https://github.com/felicitia/TestAnalyzer.
 We envision Fidelity Evaluator and Utility Evaluator are two instances of TestAnalyzer's Evaluators based on the fidelity and utility metrics we defined.
 In the future, TestAnalyzer can be extended to include other Evaluators based on the metrics of one's interest (defined by us or other follow-up work).